 In honor, then, of our newly minted, fresh off the press, prize winning, Construction Packet, we are releasing one of its more succinct components, the Location Checklist, as a free resource.
 Don’t let the fact that it’s only one page fool you – this set of questions breaks down the major site and location considerations for your center.
 In the Construction Packet, the checklist is the culmination of a longer section that explores how to pick spot for your float center in depth.

 The Location Checklist is broken up into two parts.
 The first set of questions focuses on the physical building itself, while the second dives into major considerations for selecting a location.
 This post will explore a few of those questions in depth.
-You can find the checklist here.

 This section focuses on the physical assets and capacities of the building as it relates to the construction and operation of a float center.
 There are an incredible amount of types of buildings available for commercial lease and purchase.
 You might be looking at a downtown spot, strip mall, old building, second floor studio, etc. Whatever you are considering, be sure to evaluate your options carefully.